 I suppose I sound spoiled to complain of my time spent in another country.
 True, I should be grateful I got to spend any time on the Queen’s island.
 Many people yearn for an experience abroad, and I was lucky enough to spend three months in Great Britain exploring and learning outside of the classroom, tethered by nothing but a few measly classes a week.
 I drank coffee from Italian coffee shops, shared my street with elegant French women, and traveled by plane or bus every weekend.
 Unfortunately, the biggest lesson I learned after my three-month stint was that I am an unremarkable and fairly boring person, and that the world is a very large, very confusing, and sometimes very rainy place.

 My memories are of people who might have been aliens for how foreign they were to me.
 I’ll never forget a woman I saw on the train, once.
-I couldn’t know for sure, but I thought she might be from Eastern Europe.
+I couldn’t know for sure, but I thought she might be from some eastern European country.
 She was tall and had a severe face that was caked in garish makeup.
 She was wearing a skin-tight white dress that showed her sculpted legs.
 She had long, straightened hair.
 I wasn’t quite sure if she was wealthy or poor, but in her ears I could hear the rich soundtrack to her life: a pulsating beat that belonged in the club turned up way too loudly on her headphones.
 She rocked back and forth to the vibrations, oblivious to everyone else on the train.

 And there I sat.
 Mousy hair.
 A dull raincoat.
 Shy and self-conscious.
 Boring.